nhsengland/it-standards/application-development/common-dev/readme.md

 Proposals will be reviewed on fit to policies, strategies and standards; resourcing; budgets; security and information governance.

-**An overriding strategic requirement for all IT in NHSEI and NHS X is that off-the-shelf is preferred over bespoke services and systems.**
+> **An overriding strategic requirement for all IT in NHS England is that off-the-shelf is preferred over bespoke services and systems.**
 As such, no bespoke development should take place without an assessment of existing and commercial off-the-shelf services prior to undertaking any design or development work.

 ## Core